 The service then responds with text that is spoken back to the user (Sure.) along with the device-specific command.
 The device knows how to handle this command: it turns on its LED!

 Bring your ideas to life by embedding the Google Assistant into your project and then adding unique functionality with Device Actions.
-You can develop your project using the Python library, or in other platforms and programming languages using the service.
-Can't decide which one to use?
-Take a look at the Compatibility and feature support table to see the differences.
+You can develop your project using the Google Assistant service.